Philadelphia Health Commissioner Dr. Thomas Farley Resigns Over Mishandling Of Remains Belonging To Victims Of 1985 MOVE Bombing

 “In early 2017, I was informed by Medical Examiner Sam Gulino, M.D. that, among unclaimed personal effects of the deceased, a box was located containing materials related to autopsies of victims of the 1985 MOVE bombing.
 In the box were bones and bone fragments, presumably from one or more of the victims.

 “The standard procedure for autopsies in the Medical Examiner’s office is, before releasing remains to the next of kin, to retain certain specimens in case they are needed for subsequent investigations.
 After the investigations are complete, these specimens are disposed of, without notifying anyone.
 Believing that investigations related to the MOVE bombing had been completed more than 30 years earlier, and not wanting to cause more anguish for the families of the victims, I authorized Dr. Gulino to follow this procedure and dispose of the bones and bone fragments.
-I made this decision on my own, without notifying or consulting anyone in the Managing Director’s office or the Mayor’s office, and I take full responsibility for it.READ MORE: 2 Young Unresponsive Children Rushed To Hospital After Mother Jumps Out Window, Philadelphia Police Say
+I made this decision on my own, without notifying or consulting anyone in the Managing Director’s office or the Mayor’s office, and I take full responsibility for it.READ MORE: Philadelphia Among Top 50 Cities Where You're Likely To Be In An Accident

 “Amid recent reports about local institutions in possession of bones of the MOVE bombing victims, I have reconsidered my actions.
 I believe my decision was wrong and represented a terrible error in judgment.
 I have informed the Managing Director’s office of these events and also announced my intention to resign my position as Health Commissioner of the City of Philadelphia.